flutter/website/src/development/platform-integration/web/faq.md

 in your app, see the [documentation for conditional imports][] on [dart.dev]({{site.dart-site}}).

+### Does Flutter web support concurrency?

+Dart's concurrency support via [isolates][] is not currently supported in Flutter web.

+Flutter web apps can potentially work around this by using [web workers][], although no such support is built in.

 ### How do I embed a Flutter web app in a web page?

 You can embed a Flutter web app,